 Read more: Optus rebrand on Behance

 While other cable companies are zigging towards being boring "high-tech" monsters, Optus zagged in the direction of fun, kind and personal.
 It's tempting to try and beat your competitors at their game, to outdo whatever design look they are going after.
-Often it is better to forge a new path and help yourself stand out.
+Often it is better to forge a new path and help your corporate identity stand out.

 Okay, including 99u might be cheating slightly here, but hear me out.
 See, 99u is Adobe's creativity thought leadership arm.
 They run a fantastic blog, publish books and host a yearly conference.
 So one, they are already a creative powerhouse, and two, because the visual branding is tied so closely to the conference, it changes every year.
 But in case you're still not convinced, let's dive into it and see how genius it is.